 Sites: CDL-Atlanta, CDL-Paris, CDL-Toronto

-Lauren is a spacecraft & launch vehicle systems engineer, corporate operations consultant, startup and investment fund advisor, and science communicator.
+Lauren Lyons is a spacecraft and launch vehicle systems engineer, corporate operations consultant, startup advisor, and science communicator.

-Prior to joining the world of commercial space, Lauren was a medical device R&D engineer for Medtronic, taught graduate and executive education leadership courses at Harvard University, worked on Mars robots at NASA/JPL, and wrote for the World Economic Forum about how space benefits earth.
+Prior to joining the world of commercial space, Lauren was a medical device R&D engineer for Medtronic.
+She taught graduate and executive education leadership courses at Harvard University, worked on Mars robots at NASA/JPL, and wrote for the World Economic Forum about how space benefits earth.

-Lauren received a bachelor’s degree from Princeton University in Mechanical and Aerospace Engineering with certificates in Engineering Biology and Robotics & Intelligent Systems.
-She earned a master’s degree in Business & Government Policy from the Harvard John F. Kennedy School of Government.
+Lauren received a bachelor’s degree from Princeton University in mechanical and aerospace engineering with certificates in engineering biology and robotics and intelligent systems.
+She earned a master’s degree in business and government policy from the Harvard John F. Kennedy School of Government.